Frostyman758/mgsvmoddingwiki.github.io/wiki/Decrypting_Ground_zeroes.md

 Now click unpack, the tool should output a fully decrypted exe which both runs and can be imported into Ghidra for research purposes.
 Test the exe, make sure it runs.

-The next steps after this for is to remove the the parent/child process setup and remove the remainder of the anti-debugger detection, but for just browsing in Ghidra this should work.
+The next steps after this is to remove the the parent/child process setup and remove the remainder of the anti-debugger detection, but for just browsing in Ghidra this should be fine.